bytecodealliance/cap-std/cap-std/README.md

   </p>
 </div>

-This crate provides a capability-oriented version of [`std`].
-See the [toplevel README.md] for more information about capability-oriented security.
+This crate provides a capability-based version of [`std`].
+See the [toplevel README.md] for more information about capability-based security.

 The filesystem module [`cap_std::fs`], the networking module [`cap_std::net`], and the time module [`cap_std::time`] currently support Linux, macOS, FreeBSD,